ethanlipson/metaballs-2d/README.md

-# Getting Started with Create React App
+# 2D Metaballs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Try it out on [my website](https://ethanlipson.com/metaballs-2d)!
+Click/touch and drag to move the metaballs around.

 ## Available Scripts